Freshman - First Time Enrolled

 Home-schooled students are required to take and submit either the ACT or SAT exam and meet 2 of the 3 requirements listed above.
 Upon receiving test scores, the student will be assigned a class rank based on the average class rank for those with comparable exam scores.
 Home-schooled transcripts must be signed by the principal.

 A permanent resident alien who has completed two or more years in, and graduated from, a U.S. high school is required to meet the admission requirements established for U.S. citizens.

-(Students with 12 or more semester credit hours of college credit, other than high school advanced/dual credit.)
+An applicant with 12 or more semester credit hours of college credit, other than high school advanced/dual credit.